 Services affected by the Services Directive

 The Services Directive essentially applies to all services that are not clearly exempt from it.
-Among other things, the Services Directive relates to services provided in the following areas:
+The Services Directive inter alia relates to services provided in the following areas:

 Commerce and hospitality